 At this weekend's Heavy Montreal metal festival, I survived the Alexisonfire mosh pit thanks to three bras layered over one another like a jockstrap for my chest, and my hair fastened in a Jew bun to prevent grabby men from pulling out chunks of it.
 (Though that didn't stop them from grabbing other things.
 Nothing adds to an outfit quite like a sultry bold red lip mouthing the words "touch me again and die a slow painful death.")

-That day was an all-black-errthang type of day, not because it necessarily matched the colour of my soul, but because this way, my armpit sweat stains wouldn't advertise to the world I am a hot mess.
+That day was an all-black-errthang type of day, not because it necessarily matched the color of my soul, but because this way, my armpit sweat stains wouldn't advertise to the world I am a hot mess.
 My canvas black Vans didn't do much in the way of bruise prevention, but my newly painted toenails made it out unscathed—which, when you're trying to maintain some semblance of femininity in the vicinity of a wall of death, is of utmost importance.
 I'll fuck you up if you step on my pedicure.
 Female metal heads can be femme too, you know.

 I spoke to 11 other festival-goers who've made the proverbial mosh pit their catwalk.

 1. Emily Strigl